MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/3-set-up-environment.md

 To make commands easier to run, start by selecting a default region.
 After you specify the default region, later commands use that region unless you specify a different region.

-1. From CloudShell, run the following `az account list-locations` command to list the regions that are available from your Azure subscription:
+1. From Cloud Shell, run the following `az account list-locations` command to list the regions that are available from your Azure subscription:

     ```azurecli
     az account list-locations \